-3. Stick to a carry-on bag, as it will go through the least sets of hands/contact.
+3. Stick to carry-ons, as it will go through the least sets of hands/contact.

 5. Use disinfecting wipes to sanitise your seat, seat belt, windows, and tray tables before being seated.

-6. Use a wipe or paper towel to open and close high-traffic, high-touch areas like the overhead compartment, tray tables and restroom doors.
+6. Use a wipe or paper towel to open and close high traffic, high touch areas like the overhead compartment, tray tables, restroom doors, etc.

-7. Use hand sanitiser throughout the flight after touching any surfaces, including the overhead bin, tray table and arm rests.
+7. Use hand sanitiser throughout the flight after touching any surfaces, including the overhead bin, tray table, arm rests, etc.

-8. Try to avoid using the toilet on the plane, but if you are on a longer flight and that isn’t possible, be sure to wash your hands thoroughly.
+8. Try to avoid using the bathroom on the plane, but if you are on a longer flight and that isn’t possible, be sure to wash your hands thoroughly.

 10. As mentioned above, take a protective vitamin with immune boost – doses of vitamin C and other vitamins and minerals have shown definite improvement in immune response.